-The Arts - Visual Arts Foundation - Year 2 Year 3 Year 4 Year 5 Year 6 Suggested Activities Making 4.3 Develop art-makir ing, media, visual arts viewpoints - exploring the way making technique the lives of other tures and where t s that different art- es can represent people, their cul- different learning areas, for example, exploring line and dimension in mathematics Serena Geddes' illustrations are emotional and complex.
-Students might discuss the cover illustration for Gracie and Josh: - what Gracie and Josh are doing? - what the cover illustration tells you about the story? - why Gracie and Josh are so happy?
-Students might select one illustration and discuss: - what feelings are conveyed by that illustration - how that illustration makes you feel After reading Gracie and Josh students might discuss how the illustrations represent Gracie and Josh's lives.
-Responding 2.8 Talk about visual arts works of others, considering different viewpoints - comparing a range of visual arts works to talk about an effect or an idea Responding 4.8 Recognise and de ages, objects, forms a arts works can be conferent viewpoints - identify possible rand skills artists have visual arts vience and ideas in visual nsidered from dif- motives, thoughts nave when they own and others' visu - comparing and or representational form es and meanings in their ual arts works contrasting how various ms evoke reactions, val- hat may differ from their During a visit/virtual visit to the school by the illustrator, Serena Geddes, students might ask: - where her inspirations comes from - what medium she uses for her illustrations - her favourite illustration in Gracie and Josh
+The Arts - Visual Arts Foundation - Year 2 Year 3 Year 4 Year 5 Year 6 Suggested Activities Making 4.3 Develop art-maki ing, media, visual arts viewpoints - exploring the way making technique the lives of other tures and where s practices and ys that different art- es can represent people, their cul- Making 6.6 Combine Arts subjects and other learning areas to communicate meaning in and through visual arts - exploring aspects of visual language in different learning areas, for example, exploring line and dimension in mathematics Responding Serena Geddes' illustrations are emotional and complex.
+Students might discuss the cover illustration for Gracie and Josh: - what Gracie and Josh are doing? - what the cover illustration tells you about the story? - why Gracie and Josh are so happy Students might select one illustration and discuss: - what feelings are conveyed by that illustration - how that illustration makes you fee After reading Gracie and Josh studen might discuss how the illustrations represent Gracie and Josh's lives.
+Responding 2.8 Talk about visual arts works of others, considering different viewpoints - comparing a range of visual arts works to talk about an effect or an idea and skills artists I and ideas in visual nsidered from dif-motives, thoughts 6.7 Investigate value own and others' visuscomparing and orepresentational form es and meanings in their ial arts works contrasting how various ns evoke reactions, val- nat may differ from their During a visit/virtual visit to the school by the illustrator, Serena Geddes, students might ask: - where her inspirations comes from what medium she uses for her illustrations - her favourite illustration in Gracie and Josh